cedric102/Leisure_Pass_Group/README.md

 ## Instruction :
  - Extract a list of products from the Persistence layer and list it in the view.
- - Implement a sorting algorithm by Name and then by Cathegory.
+ - Implement a sorting algorithm by Category and then by Name.
+ - Implement a sorting algorithm to sort individually by Id , Name , and Category
  - The data is persistent, so it should be retrievable even after the application reboots.

 ## Architecture :